DiSSCo/openDS/Use-cases.md

 ### Use case S4: Linking information from/to other (sub-)disciplines

 Linking information makes taxonomic work easier and enables linkage of data and information from and to other disciplines.
-Community curation saves you a lot of effort in making these links compared to the case where every collection must make all the (semantic) links on their own.
+Community curation saves a lot of effort in making these links compared to the case where every collection must make all the (semantic) links on their own.

 ### Use case S5: Facilitate tracking of specimen use